loglib/loglib/README.md

 # LogLib

-## Yet another web analytics tool
+## Yet another web analytics tool but for Javascript Frameworks

 ![screenshot](./examples/screenshot/dashboard.png)

 > Note: we currently support Next.js only.
 More frameworks are on the way!

-okay I can write a lot of nonsense but here is why you might wanna consider using loglib

 ### Why Choose Loglib?

 - Why not?
+Let's add another tool to our never-ending collection!
 - No need to deploy it separately.
-You can easily attach Loglib to your Next.js app (and more frameworks are on the way), saving you time and effort.
+You can easily attach Loglib to your Next js app (and more frameworks are on the way), saving you time and effort.
 - Keep all your data in your existing database, you have the freedom to store your data in your existing db.
 And this will help you like if your platform displays analytics for users, you can track events or pageviews using the tracker and provide them with detailed analytics.
 - A beautiful dashboard built with Shadcn UI.
-It's not just functional, it's visually appealing too!
 - Privacy first GDPR compliant out of the box but can be customized.

-And if the above statements don't tickle anything in your brain, well, maybe Loglib isn't the right fit for you.
+And if the above statements didn't make you giggle or raise an eyebrow, well, maybe Loglib isn't the right match for you.
 But hey, no hard feelings!
-We understand that not every tool is a match made for larvel apps.
+We understand that not every tool is a match made for larvel apps. woo that come out of nowhere.

 ### Get Started

 Loglib is consist of three things:

-1. Tracker: This component tracks your website's analytics.
+1. **Tracker**: This component tracks your website's analytics.
-2. Loglib Server: It handles requests without requiring a separate deployment if you already have a backend.
+2. **Loglib Server**: It handles requests without requiring a separate deployment if you already have a backend.
-3. Loglib Dashboard: It offers a beautiful, minimalistic UI to display your analytics.
+3. **Loglib Dashboard**: It offers a beautiful, minimalistic UI to display your analytics.

-you can put any of those anywhere means you can put the tracker on ur website put the server on other next js project netlify then put the dashboard on separate next js project and it will work just fine.
-Or you can just put everything on your next js project and it will work just fine.
+you can put any of those anywhere means you can put the tracker on ur website put the server on other next js project then put the dashboard on separate next js project and it will work just fine.
+Or you can just put everything on your next js project.
 I think the later sounds better but it's up to you.

-#### Installation: Just like every other library
+#### Installation: Just like every other libraries out there

 ```bash
 pnpm add @loglib/tracker